Uke Clanton

 Eucal "Uke" Clanton (February 19, 1898 – February 24, 1960) was a Major League Baseball first baseman who played for one season.
 Nicknamed "Cat", he played for the Cleveland Indians for one game on September 21, 1922.
 Clanton was one of a group of players that Indians player-manager Tris Speaker sent in partway through the game on September 21, 1922 done as an opportunity for fans to see various minor league prospects.

+Clanton played collegiate baseball for the Oklahoma Sooners.
 Clanton died in an automobile accident in Antlers, Oklahoma.